dchame/dchame.github.io/index.md

   caption: "Photo credit: [**Mariel Suárez**]"
 author_profile: true
 ---
-##I am a budding seagrass researcher, currently studying for a PhD at James
+## I am a budding seagrass researcher, currently studying for a PhD at James
-  Cook University in Cairns, looking at the role of herbivory in structuring seagrass meadows around the Great Barrier Reef.##
+  Cook University in Cairns, looking at the role of herbivory in structuring seagrass meadows around the Great Barrier Reef.
+**Hola**